JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 Use Cases:
 - **Quick Dashboard Creation**: Developers can rapidly build dashboards and visualizations, allowing end-users to explore and interact with data without extensive custom development.
 - **Single-command Deployment**: Latitude can be deployed quickly with a single command, making it easier for developers to get up and running without complex configurations.
-- **Framework Integration**: Latitude integrates seamlessly with popular frontend frameworks like React, Svelte, and Vue, which are commonly used for building modern web applications.
+- **Framework Integration**: Latitude integrates seamlessly with popular front-end frameworks like React, Svelte, and Vue, which are commonly used for building modern web applications.

 Community and Support:
 - Latitude has an active community on **Slack**, where developers can collaborate, share insights, and get support.